sensu/sensu-go/CONTRIBUTING.md

 ## Development

-Sensu is written in Go, and targets the latest stable release of the Go compiler.
-To work on Sensu, you will need the latest release of Go.
+Sensu is written in Go, and targets the 1.10.x branch of the compiler and toolchain.
+When working on Sensu, you should use this version of Go.

 [Go installation instructions](https://golang.org/doc/install)